jstolarek/dc-card-maker-script/README.md

 scanning the SD card every time GDMenu is launched.

-**This script comes with no warranty of any kind, use at your own risk.** Read the "Usage" and "Behind the scenes" sections carefully to understand what the script does before using it.
+**This script comes with no warranty of any kind, use at your own risk.** Read the "Usage" section carefully to understand what the script does before using it.
 I did my best to make the script safe and not cause any data loss *when used as intended*.
 That being said, **backup data on your SD card before using this script**.

 Requirements